python-cmd2/cmd2/docs/features/completion.rst

 .. autoclass:: cmd2.argparse_custom.CompletionItem
     :members:

-See the tab_autocompletion_ example or the implementation of the built-in **set** command for demonstration of how this is used.
+See the argparse_completion_ example or the implementation of the built-in **set** command for demonstration of how this is used.